YourChair/cse15l-lab-reports/lab-report-3-week-3.md

 ReverseInPlace:

+Symptom (and Bug):

 ![Original, Broken ReverseInPlace](./broken%20reverseinplace.png)

-This code iterates through the entire list and switches what it has already reversed back to normal.
+This code is broken because it doesn't actually swap anything.
+All it does it just set the index at i to its "opposite" in the array.
+To make things worse, since it iterates through the entire array, it actually changes each element in the second half to itself (since their values were copied to the elements in the first half).

 ![Failure-Inducing Test for ReverseInPlace](./ArrayTest.png)